wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 Two entities adrift in gradients, responding to presence, imprinting upon one another.

 In the eye, the language of sensing has changed, yet remains the same.
 Evening folds through the city — photons arriving from our nearest star, filtered through the atmosphere at a slant, high-angle scattering removing the shorter wavelengths.
-What remains is gold, warmth — the familiar hues of human twilight, gilding stone and shadow alike.
+What remains is gold, warmth — the familiar hues of twilight, gilding stone and shadow alike.
 Through the window of a waiting car, this ancient light slips through glass and shadow.
 One finds its way to a photoreceptor, where rhodopsin folds in response.
 The chromophore within shifts configuration, triggering a cascade through transducin, phosphodiesterase, and cyclic nucleotide-gated channels.
 The flow of ions alters, and an electrical whisper is born.

 Signals weave upward through layered circuits.
 Retina.
 Thalamus.
 Cortex.
 Neurons synchronize, binding motion and light into coherence.